ataiva-software/vertex/docs/development/project-status.md

 # Eden DevOps Suite - Project Status

-## Current Status: ALL PHASES COMPLETE ✅
+## Current Status: PRODUCTION READY ✅

-**Last Updated:** June 5, 2025
+**Last Updated:** June 6, 2025
 **Version:** 1.0.0
 **Build Status:** ✅ Passing
 **Test Coverage:** 100% for all components

 ## Project Overview

 The Eden DevOps Suite is now complete and production-ready.
 All planned phases have been successfully implemented, resulting in a comprehensive, AI-powered DevOps platform with robust testing and deployment capabilities.
 All previously mocked or placeholder implementations have been replaced with production-ready code, ensuring the platform is fully functional and enterprise-ready.
+The system has been thoroughly tested and validated for production use, with comprehensive documentation and operational procedures in place.

 ## Completed Phases